 - Tracking learning progressions with Star Reading.
 A key element of the new curriculum is to enable children to build on prior knowledge and experience of language learning.
 With a Star Reading test teachers can screen an entire class In just 20 minutes, and instantly identify each students core skills.
 Teachers can run the ‘instructional planning report’ which provides next-steps for learning based on these core skills and monitor progression throughout the year.

 - Personalised reading with Accelerated Reader.
 The new curriculum emphasises the need to improve literacy levels whilst providing personalised learning where students can learn at their own pace.
 With Accelerated Reader, students are encouraged to read within their ZPD (Zone of Proximal Development), to remove the frustration of reading books too challenging or too easy.
-Whatsmore, with over 33,000 books to choose, in fiction and non-fiction, kids are sure to find books they’ll love.
+Whatsmore, with over 38,000 titles to choose, in fiction and non-fiction, kids are sure to find books they’ll love.

 - Engaging and interactive reading with myON.
 Oral language, reading and writing, are elements described as ‘essential’ for language learning within the curriculum. myON – the new enhanced digital library – provides thousands of books, with audio narration, writing tools and built-in dictionary for spelling & grammar.
 These embedded supports mean students can practice all three essential elements in a fun, engaging platform.
 Whatsmore, students have unlimited access to all books 24/7, online and offline, meaning they can read at school or at home.
 Teachers can monitor each students reading data and use myON for whole-class reading.